shadabsk/Time-Complexity-Analyzer-Using-Python-and-Tkinter/Readme.md

 * Compile TimeComplexityAnalyzer.py file using python 3 compiler (python command)  - *Optional* **OR**
 * Double click on TimeComplexityAnalyzer.py the application will begin to execute
+* Select .c or .txt files only some of the samples are included here inside Sample input c files directory

 ### Prerequisites